AlecAivazis/react-docs/README.md

     props: {
         prop1: {
             value: String      // a pretty printed string of the flow definition
-            required: Boolean  // wether the prop is required or not
+            required: Boolean  // whether the prop is required or not
-            nullable: Boolean  // wether `null` is a valid value }
+            nullable: Boolean  // whether `null` is a valid value }
     }
 }